How does Chinese civilization differ from Western civilisation?

 A distinguished Chinese Professor at Tsinghua University (Note 1) expresses a view shared with Harvard’s Professors William Kirby and Peter Bol (Note 2)) that the core difference between Chinese and Western culture is that Chinese culture is based on ritual and western culture is based on law.

 This is the wrong answer to the wrong question.
-There was a difference between China in 1840 and the US/Europe in 1840 but was this based on fundamental cultures?
+There was a difference between China in 1840 and the US/Europe in 1840 but was this based on fundamental cultures or ethnicities?
 When Western scholars talk of comparing the West with China we note how geography becomes a moveable feast.
 Cultures that are normally considered non-Western are roped into the definition so that almost everything west of the Indus Valley becomes Western civilization.
 With barely a pause for breath, this is refined by the Harvard Professors to the Mesopotamian roots and then basically to ancient Greece.

 There are two fundamental errors here, one on each side.
 The Chinese scholars keep looking for unique characteristics of China but this is to repeat the ethnic singularity of Western ethnocentrism.
 When Ch’ang Ch’un visited Ghengis Khan his wisdom was acknowledged immediately and Taoist priests were accorded a special place throughout the Khan’s kingdoms.
 When Leibniz studied Chinese manuscripts and ideas he assumed they were talking about a world he shared.
-As Gerlach has also explained, Quesnay’s adoption of Wu Wei was on the basis that it said something about all people and all countries (Note 3)
+As Gerlach has also explained, Quesnay’s adoption of Wu Wei was on the basis that it said something about all people and all countries (Note 3) There are civilisations or cultures of China but not Chinese civilisation or culture.

 Where in the canon of the Taoists or the work of Confucius is there a requirement to be Chinese for the wisdom to hold to be true?
 It is clear, the Western requirement to ‘define’ the Chinese is a wish to put it in a box.